AlexSSD7/linsk/USAGE_MACOS.md

 # How Linsk works
 As you probably have realized from the initial README, Linsk takes use of a lightweight Alpine Linux virtual machine to tap into the rich world of Linux filesystems.

-Linsk will pass through the disk as a raw block device to an ephemeral virtual machine, set up a file share and then expose it to your host computer, along with logging the file share connection details.
+Linsk will pass through the disk as a raw block device to an ephemeral virtual machine, set up a file share, and then expose it to your host computer, along with logging the file share connection details.
 It's as simple as that.

 # Use Linsk